Spider Mites, Russet Mites and Bulb Mites

 Russet mites tend to prefer similar warm, dry conditions.
 They are often most problematic during the summer.
 However, they can be active year-round.
 As they are even smaller than spider mites, they often go undetected.

-Despite their name, bulb mites feed on a wide variety of plants, including Cannabis.
+Despite their name, bulb mites feed on a wide variety of plants, including garden.
 They live in the root zone of plants rather than inhabiting the stems and branches.
 Again, they reproduce more quickly with warmer temperatures.

 There is evidence that bulb mites are more attracted to plants infected with a fungus like fusarium, so avoid over watering and root rot.